 Families are provided with information about our software program which is password protected and used to share observations, photos, videos, daily reports and portfolios.
-Passwords are not to be shared with others as per our written agreement.
+Passwords are not to be shared with others.

-Written authorisation is requested as part of the enrolment process for children to use computers/tablets; have their photo taken and published as part of promotional marketing or on the app program used by the Service.
+Written authorisation is requested as part of the enrolment process for children to have their photo taken and published as part of promotional marketing or on the app program used by the service.
 The identity of a child is not published on any platform.